ulflor/wavepacket/doc/tutorials/plotting.md

 This robust approach should generally work, and the result is suitable for embedding in a web page.

 Matplotlib also offers other writers, for example, `FFMpegWriter`.
-These are more flexible, but require additional prerequisites such as FFMpeg installed.
+These are more flexible, but require additional prerequisites such as an installed FFmpeg.